Pumpkin Cupcakes with a Citrus Cream Cheese Frosting are the best fall inspired homemade dessert you can make! They are super soft and full of flavor.

 I use my stand mixer any time I make a cake from scratch, but you can just as easily us a hand mixer.

-- I used my standard process of making a cake that I learned from my friend Liz of The Sugar Geek Show.
-The process involves mixing all the dry and wet ingredients separately, then whipping half the wet ingredients in to make the batter light and fluffy before adding the remaining wet ingredients.
+- I used my standard process of making a cake that involves mixing all the dry and wet ingredients separately, then whipping half the wet ingredients in to make the batter light and fluffy before adding the remaining wet ingredients.

 - I then scoop the batter into a paper lined muffin tin.
 I find that using a cookie scoop makes the process clean and easy (photo 1).
 You'll want to try and fill the liners as evenly full as possible (photo 2).